 The dfdl:escapeScheme Properties

-The dfdl:escapeScheme annotation is used within a dfdl:defineEscapeScheme annotation to group the properties of an escape scheme and allows a common set of attributes to be defined that can be reused.
+The dfdl:escapeScheme annotation is used within a dfdl:defineEscapeScheme annotation to group the properties of an escape scheme and allows a common set of properties to be defined that can be reused.

-An escape scheme is needed when the contents of a text element contains sequences of characters that are the same as an in-scope separator or terminator.
-If the characters are not escaped, a parser scanning for a separator or terminator would erroneously find the character sequence in the contents.
+An escape scheme is needed when the content of a text element contains sequences of characters that are the same as an in-scope separator or terminator.
+If the characters are not escaped, a parser scanning for a separator or terminator would erroneously find the character sequence in the content.

 An escape scheme defines the properties that describe the text escaping rules.
 There are two variants on such schemes: